Nairo, Egan and Roglic, a face to face that already has a day and time

 Nairo Quintana could be another of the figures of the race, which this year will have two high mountain days and a time trial.

-Arkea-Samsic, the team in which the Boyacense plays, is among the fixed for the race, next to Alpeci, for being the first two in the ProTeam category.
+Arkea-Samsic, the team in which the Boyacense plays, is among the fixed for the race, next to Alpecin, for being the first two in the ProTeam category.

-The “Carrera del Sol” that was presented today in Versailles, offers options for sprinters, escape adventurers, chrono specialists, although the route will be demanding and, especially for climbers, who will have terrain to solve the test in their favor .
+The ‘Carrera del Sol’, which was presented today in Versailles, offers options for ‘sprinters’, escape adventurers, chrono specialists, although the route will be demanding and especially for climbers, who will have terrain to solve the test in his favor.

 Colombia has won the competition with Carlos Betancur (2014), Sergio Henao (2017) and Egan Bernal (2019).